wrmilling/k3s-gitops/flux-system-extra/README.md

 * [github-alerts/alert.yaml](github-alerts/alert.yaml) - Defines the alerts that are valid for github
 * [github-alerts/provider.yaml](github-alerts/provider.yaml) - Defines where the alerts go and via what path
-* [github-alerts/github-api-token.template](github-alerts/github-api-token.template) - Template used to create the github api token secret via [seal-secrets.sh](/setup/seal-secrets.sh)
-* [github-alerts/github-api-token.yaml](github-alerts/github-api-token.yaml) - My encrypted secret for the github api token
+* [github-alerts/github-api-token.sops.yaml](github-alerts/github-api-token.sops.yaml) - My encrypted secret for the github api token

 ## helm-chart-repositories